plaidfinch/myxine/README.md

 ### Let's play!

-The interface is HTTP: if you can make a web request to `localhost` from your program, you can use `myxine`.
+Myxine speaks to the world through HTTP requests and responses.
+If you can make a web request to `localhost` from your program, you can use `myxine`.

 Open your browser to `localhost:1123`, then watch what happens when you run this command in your terminal:

 ```bash
 $ curl "localhost:1123/swimming.html" -d "<h1>Splish splash!</h1>"